| A decade or so back, my daughter Remy and I passed thru

 pilot (or servo) to turn this surface against air loads, yet the

+rudder is fully effective at steering the airplane!
+Truly amazing!
 I had to try this for myself.
 I restored the Bat flying wing and fitted

 Voodoo type elevators, which you can see in the photo.
 But I also